What is FinOps?

 Capacity and resource planning

-Businesses must be keenly aware of their available resources and make a concerted effort to allocate them effectively.
+Businesses must be keenly aware of their available resources and make a concerted effort to prioritise and allocate cloud resources effectively.

 Centralised management

 While buy-in must be organisation-wide, FinOps should be driven by a centralised team that works with cloud providers to govern cloud finances.
-This allows other teams to focus on usage and optimisation, rather than rates.
+This allows the FinOps team to focus on multiple factors such as the usage, optimisation and securing better discounted rates.

 Collaboration